ofirDubi/Tremp/README.md

 *  OpenTripPlanner, TripGo and Mapzen

 ## 08/17/2023
-After viewing some lectures about SOTA algorithms, i've decided on the following steps imlementation
+After viewing some lectures about SOTA algorithms, i've decided on the following steps
     1. Write a parser for IS gtfs feed - should be like normal gtfs with google extensions.
         1.2.
 Checkpoint - present the data from gtfs on a map, to see that i know what i'm doing.
-    2. Write a RAPTOR implementation (in CPP\python) for finding best paths using my GTFS feed 2.2 Checkpoint - present the ebst found graph on a map.
+    2. Write a RAPTOR implementation (in CPP\python) for finding best paths using my GTFS feed 2.2 Checkpoint - present the best found graph on a map.
         2.3 Integrate multi-modal trips - do this using  ULTRA-RAPTOR.
     3. Integrate Tremps as a transportation method using the following method -
         a.
 Insert driver's original route (including departue-time)